MaoZiming/papers/1-basic-os/03-paging.md

   - If an entire page of page-table entries (PTEs) is invalid, don’t allocate that page of the page table at all
   - Use **page directory**: track whether a page of the page table is valid
     - Either tell you where a page of the page table is
-    - Or that entire page of the page table contains no valid page
+    - Or that entire directory of the page table contains no valid page
 - Pros
   - Only allocate page-table space in proportion to the amount of addr space you are using, generally compact
   - If carefully constructed, each portion of the page table fits neatly within a page, making it easier to manage memory